Autofire/Mars-Battle-Engine/README.md

+# About

+This is a side project of mine.
+I'm juggling it between school, my own projects, and everything else in my life.
+It's mainly for my younger brother, who likes RMVX Ace, but wants to be able to do more with the battle system.

+For more info, check the files with the unicode arrows.
+(Yes, I have unicode in the filenames.
+I know this is awful but this is how RMVX Ace handles its scripts.)

+# Installing and Maitainence

 These files need to be imported into RPGVXA in the order that they are presented.
 I would recommend using the [Gemini IDE](https://sourceforge.net/projects/geminieditor/) to do this.
 Note that these